sourabhm22/Network-Intrusion/README.md

-# Network-Intrusion-Detection
+# Network-Intrusion
-Network-Intrusion-Detection implemented using XGBoost and DNN.
+Network-Intrusion implemented using XGBoost and DNN.